Planning on Rafting Down the Bow River This Summer? Here’s How to Stay Safe

 It’s a local favourite come summertime: lounging in an inflatable raft while coasting down the Bow River, admiring the view of the approaching downtown skyline.

 If you don't have your own raft, you can rent from various sports-specific venues including Lazy Day Raft Rentals, Rapid Rent Outlaw Sports and the University of Calgary Outdoor Centre.
-A new addition this year is The Paddle Station, a company that rents rafts and kayaks out of three mobile rental stations right along the Bow River.
+The Paddle Station rents rafts and kayaks out of three mobile rental stations right along the Bow River.

 While the rapids down the Bow are Class 1 rapids, (the only section with Class 2 rapids is by 10th Street N.W.), Calgarians still need to be aware of the hazards out there to make sure their trip is safe.
 Harry Daley, the owner of Lazy Day Raft Rentals, shares the essential tips when it comes to rafting down the river.